 What parents need to know

 Parents need to know that Coming to My Senses is a 2017 documentary about a motocross racer paralyzed in an accident who defied the odds and regained movement of his body.
 Overall, this movie is a testament to the power of hard work, determination, persistence, and, especially, a positive mental attitude.
 It also raises concerns about the lack of available treatment for the 1.46 million Americans with spinal cord injuries.
 Aaron's mother talks of her struggles with alcohol and relays an incident in which she drove drunk on the highway until pulled over and arrested.
 The talk of the struggles that Aaron and his family went through on his long road to recovery might be too emotionally intense for some kids.
-Occasional profanity, including "f--k," "s--t," "bitch," "pissed," "ass," and "hell."
+Occasional profanity is heard, including "f--k," "s--t," "bitch," "pissed," "ass," and "hell."

 What's the story?